 In 2019, 26,200 migrants were detected arriving by sea in Spain along the Western Mediterranean route without the legal documents to do so.
 Of the top eight nationalities arriving irregularly in Spain in 2019, four were from West African countries, one from the Middle East, and three from North Africa.
-However, the North African countries by far outweigh the others in numbers - 40 percent of the migrants arriving in 2019 and 48 percent of the migrants arriving in the first six months of 2020 were from the three Maghreb countries, Morocco, Algeria and Tunisia.
-Based on nationality of migrants and current asylum practices in Europe, UNHCR estimates that approximately 13 percent of individuals arriving in Spain in 2018 can be assumed to be granted protection if they apply for asylum upon arrival in Europe (UNHCR 2019b).
-This implies that most of the migrants who crossed the Mediterranean for Spain in 2019 and this far in 2020 will most likely not be granted asylum if they apply for this when they arrive in Europe.
+However, the North African countries by far outweigh the others in numbers - 40 per cent of the migrants arriving in 2019 and 48 per cent of the migrants arriving in the first six months of 2020 were from the three Maghreb countries, Morocco, Algeria and Tunisia.
+Based on nationality of migrants and current asylum practices in Europe, UNHCR estimates that approximately 13 per cent of individuals arriving in Spain in 2018 can be assumed to be granted protection if they apply for asylum upon arrival in Europe (UNHCR 2019b).
+This implies that most of the migrants who crossed the Mediterranean for Spain in 2019 will most likely not be granted asylum if they apply for this when they arrive in Europe.

-representatives of both Médecins Sans Frontières and Frontex, it has been suggested to us that irregular migrants increasingly try to reach Europe undetected, in response to stricter control and treatment of migrants arriving by sea in Italy and Spain.
-There is, however, to our knowledge, no systematic study to confirm this.
+&lt;sup>5 Estimates of migration flows based on numbers of detected migrants must be interpreted with care, as we do not know how many come to Europe without being detected.
+In conversations with representatives of both Médecins Sans Frontières and Frontex, it has been suggested to us that irregular migrants increasingly try to reach Europe undetected, in response to stricter control and treatment of migrants arriving by sea in Italy and Spain.
+However, there is to our knowledge no systematic study to confirm this.